sailingnumbers/ArmPL.jl/README.txt

 # Tests:

-  A suite of example tests for ArmPL, OpenBlas, BLISBLAS is included i.e. core to core latencies, matrix multiplication, axpy!, memory bandwidth etc.
+  A suite of example tests for ArmPL, OpenBlas, BLISBLAS is included i.e. core to core latencies, matrix multiplication, axpy!, memory bandwidth ...

   To use: